xumzheng/microsoft-graph-docs/api-reference/v1.0/resources/appconsentrequest.md

 ---
-title: "appConsentRequest resource type"
+title: appConsentRequest resource type
-description: "A request that represents a collection of userConsentRequest objects for a specific application."
+description: A request that represents a collection of userConsentRequest objects for a specific application.
-author: "psignoret"
+author: psignoret
 ms.localizationpriority: medium
-ms.prod: "governance"
+ms.prod: governance
 doc_type: resourcePageType
 ---